 Here, there was a focus on environmental work in last week's Budget — a good, although narrowly focused move considering the potential growth of green and new-technology jobs.

 Governments very rarely get a licence to spend eye-watering sums of money with public support.
-Plenty of people believe that means this is a one-time chance to rebuild while also tackling entrenched problems - particularly climate change and systemic economic vulnerabilities.
-Climate change brings the threat of costly disaster but also economic opportunities in countering it.
+Plenty of people believe this is a one-time chance to rebuild while also tackling entrenched problems — particularly climate change and systemic economic vulnerabilities.

 The Government's old-school bread and butter Budget was instead about basic survival, throwing billions at housing, infrastructure, extending the wage subsidy scheme and job training.
 Such moves will make a practical difference in people's lives.